itravinder456/Inventory-Management-Node-Command-Line-App/README.md

 ---

-1. Move to the project folder "...path/inventory-management-node-command-line-app/"
+1. Move to the project folder "...path/inventory-management-node-command-line-app/src"

-2.  run "sudo npm link" to link bin with system bin.

-3. Now the project is available to test on your machine.

-    You can run project by running any one of the below commands:

-    1. inventory-management
-    2. command-line-project
+2.  run "npm start" or you can go to the subfolder "src" and run "node app".

-4. Test the application with your test cases.
+3. Test the application with your test cases.
     **_Thats great!_**

 Some test cases: